Attention deficit hyperactivity disorder or Attention-deficit/hyperactivity disorderIs often referred to as ADHD

 As an experienced conversational and qualified clinical hypnotherapist and Psychotherapist, I use Hypnotherapy for ADHD symptoms in a way that is mainly designed for the ADHD child or adult in mind.
 I find this approach which works much more effectively.

 Sessions are tailor-made to each individual and according to age.
 When I work with a young child, for instance, the Hypnosis is more magical, dynamic, and simple to understand.
-I work in a way that maintains the child’s attention or perhaps the adult that I’m dealing with!
+I work in a way that maintains the child’s attention or perhaps the adult that I’m dealing with!and

 Treatment for ADHD